Stefan-Moller134/time-chomper/README.md

 # Time-Chomper V1.0

 Welcome to the Time-Chomper repository!
 This project is designed to be a fun way to help you manage and track your time more effectively.
-Whether you're a student, a professional, or just someone looking to optimize your daily routine, Time-Chomper was made to show you what chomping your time the most!
+Whether you're a student, a professional, or just someone looking to optimize your daily routine, Time-Chomper was made to show you what is chomping your time the most!

 ## Features